jhundley9109/jsyncd/README.md

 ## How

-This program works by moinitoring `config.appConfigs.directories.source` for file system changes and firing off a dynamically built `Rsync.build`.
+This program works by moinitoring `config.appConfigs.directories.source` for file system changes and firing off a dynamically built `Rsync.build` command.
 Once a file in the directory has been modified, a `chokidar` event is triggered which causes to an `rsync` process to sync from `source` to `destination`.

 ## Getting started